RMTabish/Cpp/README.md

 ## Contents

-The repository is organized into individual folders or files representing each task, which cover topics such as:
+The repository is organized into individual code files representing each task, which cover topics such as:

 - **Basic Syntax**: Tasks that focus on understanding and using C++ syntax, data types, and control structures.
 - **Functions**: A collection of tasks demonstrating the use of functions, parameters, and return values.